Blank UK Driving Licence: How To Apply, View, Renew And Replace

 How To Renew, Replace Or Update A UK Driving Licence

-| Scenario | When | Official route | Fee (indicative at time of writing) | Typical time |
+| Scenario | When To Act | Official Route | Fee (Indicative) | Typical Time | What I See Go Wrong |

-| Step | Action I recommend | Typical time | What if delayed |
+| Step | Action I Recommend | Typical Time | What If Delayed |

 |---|---|---|---|

 | 4.
-Receipt | Receive photocard by post | 1–5 working days after approval | Report non-receipt via GOV.UK process |
+Receipt | Photocard arrives by Royal Mail first class | 1 to 5 working days after approval | If it does not arrive within 10 working days, report it via GOV.UK |

 Can You Still Drive While Waiting For Your Licence Renewal?